 - Any contract that may be settled with equity instruments of the entity,

-- Any derivative that may be settled for cash or any other financial asset that may be settled for the entity’s own equity instrument
+- Any derivative that may be settled for cash or any other financial asset that may be settled for the entity’s equity instrument

 Classification of Financial Assets on the Balance Sheet

-On the basis of the major classification of a financial asset, we can have the following examples of financial asset:
+Based on the major classification of a financial asset, we can have the following examples of financial asset:

 - Financial Asset at Fair Value through Profit or Loss: These include financial assets that an entity holds for trading purposes or are recognized at fair value through profit or loss.